After-School Activities in Auckland

 Children under the age of 14 are not legally allowed to be at home without a parent or guardian (which can be an older sibling).
 However what to do with the kids after school is not a problem in Auckland.
-The city is packed with a wide range of activities for children of all ages covering every possible area of interest your child might have.
+The city is packed with a wide range of after-school activities for children of all ages covering every possible area of interest your child might have.

 The best place to start looking for something for your child to do after school is at school.
 Many schools offer different types of after school programs, particularly in the areas of sports, which often practice and play on school days, and specific clubs.
 If you’re concerned about options, call your child’s school (or potential school) and ask.
 Often, there is also this information on their website.